ultimate271/notes/gibson/neuromancer01.md

 she’d fiddled it, he thought.
 Beginner.
 He knew where to rent a blackbox that would open anything in Cheap Hotel.
 Fluorescents came on as he crawled in.

+## We meet Molly, the girl that has been tailing Case
+### We learn his tail from earlier was a girl named Molly
 “Close the hatch real slow, friend.
 You still got that Saturday night special you rented from the waiter?”